rightjoinsdk/sample_endpoint/README.md

 Introduction
 ============
-Before you request data from RightJoin's API, you first need to have and EndPoint to use it as a call back function, in order to receive the record's as streams.
+Before you request data from RightJoin's API, you first need to have and EndPoint to use it as a call back function, in order to receive the records as streams.
 You'll also need to login to obtain an [access token], that you will use to submit data service requests from RightJoin's API.

 Following steps detail what you need in order to successfully call RightJoin's API.
 In our sample case [LeftJoin] is a [Customer] of RightJoin and with a valid registered user [john@doe.com], they wish to integrate an application to RightJoin's Data Services, in order to receive data streams in real time from their own Customer's records.